mochacinno-dev/Graphica/docs/guide/events.md

 # Event Handling

-Event handling in Graphica is straightforward: you define functions and pass them to widgets as commands.
+Event handling in CocoaGUI is straightforward: you define functions and pass them to widgets as commands.
 When the user interacts with a widget, your function gets called.

 ## Basic Event Handling